elahshalev/Elah_Shalev_interview/README.md

 2. You will have to authorize your App and User in order to access the Spotify API.
 The [Authorization Code](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) option provides the correct authorization flow for your work by providing a Refresh Token.
 It is recommended to create a `state` value and authorize all of your [scopes](https://developer.spotify.com/documentation/general/guides/scopes/).
 Once you have received your Client ID and Client Secret in addition to authorizing your App/User, you are ready to access Spotify's API.

-4. Create a scraping technique centered around `track_id` column.
+4. Create a scraping script/notebook.
 With each track_id, obtain the track_uri, song popularity score, and release_date.

 5. With each track's album_id, obtain the track's label/distributor.

 6. With each track's artist_id, obtain the artist's popularity score.